timlisemer/virtual_matter_bridge/README.md

 #### Conclusions

 1. **Session recovery works as designed** - No code changes needed for basic functionality
-2. **ICD Check-In is unnecessary** for always-on devices - The implementation should be simplified
+2. **ICD Check-In is unnecessary** for always-on (hardwired) devices
-3. **User experience could be improved** with better logging to indicate recovery is in progress
+3. **User experience improved** with logging to indicate recovery is in progress
 4. **The MRP error is expected** - It indicates the system correctly handling stale state

 #### Implementation

-Based on these findings, the implementation was simplified:
+Based on these findings:

 1. **Informative logging added** - Device logs when waiting for controllers and when recovery completes
-2. **ICD Management simplified** - Removed Check-In Protocol (feature_map: 0) since it's for battery-powered devices
+2. **Session recovery is automatic** - Controllers handle it via MRP timeout + CASE re-establishment
-3. **Session recovery is automatic** - Controllers handle it via MRP timeout + CASE re-establishment
+3. **No ICD cluster needed** - This bridge is hardwired/always-on, not battery-powered

 ### Previous Issues (Resolved)